 Of course, if not managed carefully, sales incentive campaigns can lead to unhealthy competition or unethical behavior.

-If the timelines or quotas are too aggressive, they might lead to overselling the event or promising things that can’t be delivered.
+Unrealistic timelines or aggressive quotas may lead to overselling the event or promising things that can’t be delivered.

 Launch a referral program